-14 Sep Estate Planning For You, Your Partner And The Family You’ve Built: Shelly Joyner, Paralegal
+14 Sep Estate Planning For You, Your Partner And The Family You’ve Built: Shelly Joyner, Associate Attorney

 On June 26, 2015, the U.S. Supreme Court’s decision in Obergefell v.
 Hodges confirmed that same-sex couples have the same right to marry as opposite-sex couples.
 So that means that same-sex couples’ estates will be treated the same by the courts, right?